Scott McCloud: 24-hour comic

 In 1990, McCloud coined the idea of a 24-hour comic: a complete 24-page comic created by a single cartoonist in 24 consecutive hours.
 It was a mutual challenge with cartoonist Steve Bissette, intended to compel creative output with a minimum of self-restraining contemplation.
-Thousands of cartoonists have since taken up the challenge, including Neil Gaiman; Kevin Eastman, co-creator of Teenage Mutant Ninja Turtles; Dave Sim, who published some of his work from this challenge in Cerebus the Aardvark; and Rick Veitch who used it as a springboard for his comic Rarebit Fiends.
+Thousands of cartoonists have since taken up the challenge, including Neil Gaiman; Kevin Eastman, co-creator of Teenage Mutant Ninja Turtles; Dave Sim, who published some of his work from this challenge in Cerebus the Aardvark; and Rick Veitch, who used it as a springboard for his comic Rarebit Fiends.

 Non-fiction about comics

-In the early 1990s, McCloud began a series of three books about the medium and business of comics, all done in comics form.
-The first of these was Understanding Comics: The Invisible Art, published in 1993, which established him as a popular comics theorist, described as the "Aristotle of comics" and the "Marshall McLuhan of comics".
-The book was a wide-ranging exploration of the definition, history, vocabulary, and methods of the medium of comics, and is widely cited in academic discussions of the medium.
+In the early 1990s, McCloud began creating a series of three books about the medium and business of comics, presented in comic form.
+The first one was Understanding Comics: The Invisible Art, published in 1993 and which established him as a popular comics theorist, described as the "Aristotle of comics" and the "Marshall McLuhan of comics".
+The book was a wide-ranging exploration of the definition, history, vocabulary, and methods of the medium of comics; it is widely cited in academic discussions of the medium.

 In 2000, McCloud published Reinventing Comics: How Imagination and Technology Are Revolutionizing an Art Form, in which he outlined twelve "revolutions" taking place, that he argued would be keys to the growth and success of comics as a popular and creative medium.

-McCloud returned to focus on the medium itself in 2006 with Making Comics: Storytelling Secrets of Comics, Manga, and Graphic Novels, an instructional guide to the process of producing comics, which he followed with a promotional lecture tour with his family of all 50 U.S. states and parts of Europe.
+He returned to focus on the medium itself in 2006 with Making Comics: Storytelling Secrets of Comics, Manga, and Graphic Novels, an instructional guide to the process of producing comics, which he followed with a promotional lecture tour (with his family) of all 50 U.S. states, some stops in Canada, and parts of Europe.

-He is currently working on a third draft of layouts for an upcoming book on visual communication.
-McCloud has described the book as "a preposterously ambitious full color project covering the evolution and biology of vision; principles of visual perception; demonstrations of how visual elements behave in the mind’s eye; best practices for clarity, explanation, and effective rhetoric; and some personal reflections on [my] family’s experiences with blindness."
+In November 2022, McCloud was working on a third draft of layouts for an upcoming book on visual communication.
+He has described the book as "a preposterously ambitious full color project covering the evolution and biology of vision, principles of visual perception, demonstrations of how visual elements behave in the mind's eye; best practices for clarity, explanation, and effective rhetoric; and some personal reflections on [my] family's experiences with blindness."

 Technology

 Beginning in the late 1990s, McCloud was an early advocate of micropayments.
-He was an adviser to BitPass, a company that provided an online micropayment system, which he helped launch with the publication of The Right Number, an online graphic novella priced at US$0.25 for each chapter.
+He was an adviser to BitPass, a company which provided an online micropayment system.
+He helped launch it with the publication of The Right Number, an online graphic novella priced at a quarter for each chapter.

 Among the techniques he explores is the "infinite canvas" permitted by a web browser, allowing panels to be spatially arranged in ways not possible in the finite, two-dimensional, paged format of a physical book.

-Google commissioned him in 2008 to create a comic serving as the press release introducing their web browser Chrome.
+Google commissioned him in 2008 to create a comic serving as the press release introducing their Chrome web browser.

 Personal life

-McCloud lives in California.
-In 1988 he married Ivy Ratafia, and they had two daughters together.
+McCloud lives in Newbury Park, California southeast of Camarillo.
+In 1988, he married Ivy Ratafia; they had two daughters.
 Ivy died in a car accident in April 2022.